DEADLINE: MAY 16, 2022

-Grant proposals for projects that are underway or already in development are highly encouraged.
+Grant proposals for projects that are underway or in development are highly encouraged.
 Projects may be collaborations between two or more students; however, the application should designate one as the project director.
-Preference will be given to applicants who have not previously been awarded the Humanities New York Public Humanities Fellowship.
+Preference will be given to applicants who have not previously been awarded the Humanities New York Public Humanities Fellowship or Public Humanities Grant.

 All projects must be public-facing in some way: intended for public audiences, engaging members of the public as collaborators, or partnering with community groups.
 Projects of any format or type will be considered; however, projects that engage with issues of social justice and equity are particularly welcome.

 TO APPLY: All proposals must be submitted through Humanities New York’s online portal: https://humanitiesny.fluxx.io.
 Applicants must create an account in advance of applying.

 Applicants are asked to submit the following materials: